Behaviour change 101 series: How to do a Rapid Review

 As a result, he notes that relatively ‘Few policymakers, decision-makers and media are using Systematic Reviews to respond to complex challenges.
 Instead, they are searching Google and hoping that something useful will turn up amongst an estimated 6.19 billion web pages.”

-If there is insufficient resource, or impetus, to do a Systematic Review, then a Rapid Review is the next best option and one that is considerably better than searching Google!
+If there is an insufficient resource, or impetus, to do a Systematic Review, then a Rapid Review is the next best option and one that is considerably better than searching Google!
 These reviews can provide a systematic overview research and are easier to complete within short timeframes.

 What are the limitations of Rapid Reviews?